From the Table: News from The Good Table Community

 Youth Camp in Southwestern Ontario

 Something new and exciting is stirring, and so many of you have communicated this is a great need for you and your community.
-We're in the early stages of exploring youth camp opportunities in Southwestern Ontario, a space where young people can encounter the Jesus Way in an inclusive, life-giving, and joyful environment.
+We're in the early stages of planning a youth camp opportunity in Southwestern Ontario, a space where young people can encounter the Jesus Way in an inclusive, life-giving, and joyful environment.
 We believe the next generation deserves experiences of faith marked by belonging, curiosity, love, and the sheer joy of a camp experience.

-Our hope is to start in Southwestern Ontario and build something that could serve as a model for other Good Table Hubs across Canada, partnering with existing camps wherever possible and only creating fresh where we have to.
+Our hope is to start in Southwestern Ontario and build a template that could serve as a model for other Good Table Hubs across Canada, partnering with existing camps wherever possible and only creating fresh where we have to.
 More details are taking shape and we can't wait to share them.
 If you're a pastor, leader, or parent who would love to see this happen, we'd love to hear from you.
-Reach out to elle@thegoodtable.ca.

 A Youth Pastor/Leader Network is Forming

-If you are a youth pastor or leader who is part of The Good Table or is wondering if there's a place for you here, we want to hear from you.
-This table has room, and the work you are doing matters more than you know.
-Reach out to elle@thegoodtable.ca.
+If you are a youth pastor or leader who is part of The Good Table, or wondering if there's a place for you here, we want to hear from you.
+This table has room, and the work you are doing matters more than you may know.

-We are making this road by walking together.
-There is no Good Table without the people gathered around it, and we do not take that lightly.
-It is a genuine honour to do this kin-dom work together and we can’t wait to see where God’s grace and love takes us this year!
+We are making this road by walking it together, and there is no Good Table without the people gathered around it.
+It is a genuine honour to do this kin-dom work with you, and we can't wait to see where God's grace and love takes us this year.

 With love, grace, and peace,